 Four organ builders of international stature visited the Church and made detailed proposals.
 Our adviser Dr John Rowntree, the PCC and I agreed that one builder stood out for its inspired design and the quality of their instruments: St Martin of Switzerland.
-Detailed architectural plans were prepared (see detail, right) and were submitted to the Diocese and the Victorian Society.
+Detailed architectural plans were prepared (see detail, left) and were submitted to the Diocese and the Victorian Society.

 The Choral Mass included Langlais’ Messe Solennelle and Tavener’s God Is With Us, with singing led by St Michael & All Angels’ choir.
 Refreshments afterwards celebrated the completion of the project.
 The organ was blessed by the Bishop of London, the Rt Revd and Rt Hon Richard Chartres.